In this section:

 Louise Gaskin – Treasurer

 Louise is an accountant, a fellow of Accounting Technicians Ireland, a director of Gaskin Management Services and of the Headlamps School Support Programme.

 Gráinne McGettrick – Chairperson

 Gráinne is Policy and Research Manager with Acquired Brain Injury Ireland.
 Prior to this post she worked for more than ten years in a policy and research role with The Alzheimer Society of Ireland.
 Spanning over two decades, Gráinne has worked for a variety of advocacy and human rights campaigning organisations in the community and voluntary sector in the fields of disability, older people and dementia

-Fiachra manages Sandyford Community Centre, an adult education centre in South Dublin, and founded the Sports 4 Development Ireland initiative.
+Fiachra manages the Charlemont Community Resource Centre, Dublin an adult education centre, and founded the Sports 4 Development Ireland initiative.

 Codes of conduct and regulation initiatives